Najoj/programming-haskell/chapter-10/exercises.md

     -- Answer goes here
     ```

 6. Using `getCh`, define an action `readlLine :: IO String` that behaves in the same way as `getLine`, except that it also permits the delete key to be used to remove charachters.
-Hint: the delet character is `'\DEL'`, and the control character for moving the crusor back one space is `'\b`'.
+Hint: the delet character is `'\DEL'`, and the control character for moving the crusor back one space is `'\b'`.

   * ```haskell
     -- Answer goes here